 Step 3.
 Installing Elxis CMS.

-First thing to do is to go to Elxis CMS’s download page and download the latest stable version of Elxis CMS, At the moment of writing this article it is version 4.x series.
+The first thing to do is to go to Elxis CMS’s download page and download the latest stable version of Elxis CMS, At the moment of writing this article it is version 4.x series.

 Unpack the Elxis CMS archive to the document root directory on your server:

-Elxis uses a directory named ‘repository’ to store cached pages, log files, sessions, backups and more.
+Elxis uses a directory named ‘repository’ to store cached pages, log files, sessions, backups, and more.
 It is recommended to rename this directory and move it in a place not reachable from the web:

 We will need to change some folders permissions: